Cumberland City Council: Same-sex parenting book ban

 On 1 May 2024, Cumberland City Council voted in favour of removing a book about same-sex parenting from council libraries.
 The motion was proposed by Councillors Christou and Garrard and passed with 6 votes in favour and 5 against.
-The state Government's Arts Minister John Graham threatened to cut funding for the Council's libraries due to this motion against same-sex books passing.
+The state Government's Arts Minister John Graham threatened to cut funding for the council's libraries due to this motion against same-sex books passing.

 On 15 May 2024, Cumberland City Council voted in favour of a motion to rescind the initial book ban.
 Separately proposed amendments by Councillors Christou and Garrard to move the book in question to the adult section of the library were voted down, with Councillor Huang stating "we won't compromise on the principle[s] of equality and fairness".
 Following four hours of debate, the motion was passed with 12 votes in favour and 2 against.
 Councillors Hughes, Cummings, Hussein, Garrard, and Zaiter changed their position from 1 May to support the rescission motion on 15 May 2024, while Councillors Christou and Sarkis, the latter of whom was not present in the first meeting, voted to keep the ban.

 On the night of 15 May, police and security guards were present as protesters clashed over the book ban outside the council chambers at Merrylands.
 One councillor, Eddy Sarkis, who initially supported the ban, stated, "I read the book and have come to the conclusion that nothing sexualises children in this book".

-Council Meeting Screaming Chaos

-On July 30 2025, during a regular meeting in the council chambers, Independent Councillor Ahmed Ouf and Labor Councillor Diane Colman got into a heated exchange over a motion related to the 2026 Easter Extravaganza.
-Councillor  Ouf snapped at Councillor  Colman, repeatedly telling her to “shut up” while she tried to interject, things escalated with Councillor Colman standing up and screaming, “You cannot speak to me like that!”, followed by vocal accusations of disrespect and misogyny.
-Mayor Ola Hamed halted proceedings and called a 15-minute adjournment.
-The controversy reached worldwide news.